 Conditions & Temperature

-Depending on where you live, you might have to be more careful about the climate.
+Depending on where you live, you might have to be more careful about the climate when figuring out how to store concentrates.
 Humidity is not good for concentrates unless you enjoy mold.
 Just kidding, no one likes mold, and you should never smoke or dab anything with mold.

 Primo dabs need a primo environment, which means keeping them away from excess moisture, heat, and light.
 Heat and light will break down the cannabinoid content, reducing the quality of your hash.
 A proper airtight, dark glass jar will help eliminate these issues.